SNAP in Maine

 -

-You can use your SNAP benefits through your Pine Tree Card (also called an EBT Card) to buy food at local stores and participating online retailers.
+You can use your SNAP benefits through your Pine Tree Card (also called an EBT Card) to buy food at local stores, participating online retailers, and Farmers’ Markets across the state.

 -

-In an emergency, a new SNAP household can get help by the end of the day you file your application.
+In an emergency, you might be able to get SNAP benefits by the end of the day you apply.
+This is called "Expedited SNAP."

 You are a migrant farmworker household with less than $100 in liquid assets, and you got all of your income for the month before you applied for SNAP from a job you no longer have, and you don’t expect to get more than $25 from any new source of income for at least the next 10 days.